jasoncoon/Teensy32x32MatrixSlideshow/README.md

 Images and animations on 32x32 RGB LED matrix with Teensy v3.1
 ==============================================================

-Dynamically displaying bitmap images and animations on a 32x32 RGB LED Matrix using a Teensy v3.1 and an SD card reader.
+Dynamically displaying bitmap images and animations on a [32x32 RGB LED Matrix](http://www.adafruit.com/products/1484) using a [Teensy v3.1](https://www.pjrc.com/store/teensy31.html), an [SD card adaptor](https://www.pjrc.com/store/sd_adaptor.html), and the SmartMatrix libraries by [Pixelmatix](http://docs.pixelmatix.com/SmartMatrix).

+**Disclaimer:** This is my first Arduino project, and really the first C code I've written.
+Please let me know if you find any bugs or have any suggestions, comments, etc you'd like to contribute.
+Thanks to kjetilei for the modified bmpDraw function!

 Overview
 --------